Chorus/Note-Documentation/docs/Settings/Sync.md

 - If you don’t have service after logging in, the data will be saved on the device, and the app will sync the next time the device is connected to a network.

 You can manually sync your account by going to the Settings tab and clicking "Sync now" while the device is connected to a network.

+## Sign out

+Signing out of your account will require you to enter your email and password on your next sign in, rather than your 4-digit pin.

+If you forgot your password, click "Forgot your password" on the sign in page.
+Enter the email address associated with your account.

+You will be sent an email to reset your password.
+Close the app and click "Reset Password" in the email to reopen the app and create your new password.

 ### See also
 - [Download Note](GettingStarted/DownloadNote.md)